Altinity/clickhouse-grafana/README.md

 ---

----

-### $perSecondColumnsAggregated(key, subkey, aggFunction1, value1, ... aggFunctionN, valueN) - if you need to calculate `per second` for higher cardinality dimension and then aggregate by lower cardinality dimension
+### $perSecondColumnsAggregated(key, subkey, aggFunction1, value1, ... aggFunctionN, valueN) - if you need to calculate `perSecond` for higher cardinality dimension and then aggregate by lower cardinality dimension

 Example usage: